-This Whole30 spin on Tom Kha Gai soup is made with a fragrant lemongrass, ginger and chili broth with a creamy coconut milk base.
+This healthyish spin on Tom Kha Gai soup is made with a fragrant lemongrass, ginger and chili broth and a creamy coconut milk base.
 The soup is loaded with chunks of chicken and sliced mushrooms and takes just 30 minutes to make!
-This delicious spicy, salty and creamy Thai inspired soup is Grain Free, Gluten Free, Dairy Free, Paleo, Whole30, Keto and Specific Carbohydrate Diet Legal and can easily be made vegan and vegetarian too!

 Whole30 Tom Kha Gai

-This time of year I am all about the warm and comforting soups for weeknight dinner.
-This Whole30 spin on Tom Kha Gai couldn’t be any easier to make, everything cooks in the broth, including the chicken!
+Tom Kha Gai is one of my favorite dishes to order at our local thai restaurant so I wanted to recreate a simple version that I could make at home.
+This simple spin on the traditional thai soup couldn’t be any easier to make, everything cooks in the broth, including the chicken!
 The coconut milk based broth is loaded with a puree of ginger, lemongrass and chili which gives it so much bold and vibrant flavour.
 The soup is packed with sliced mushrooms and chunks of chicken which you can swap with shrimp, or tofu to make it vegetarian.

 Paleo Tom Kha Gai

-First and foremost please note that this is in no way an authentic recipe for Tom Kha Gai, instead it’s my healthy Whole30 spin on it using ingredients commonly found in most grocery stores.
-Tom Kha Gai is a Thai soup traditionally made with chilies, lemongrass and galangal and has a creamy coconut milk based broth.
-For this simpler version of the soup I substituted galangal which can be hard to find with fresh ginger.
+First and foremost please note that this is in no way an authentic recipe for Tom Kha Gai, instead it’s my healthy spin on it using ingredients commonly found in most grocery stores.
+Authentic Tom Kha Gai recipes traditionally use chilies, lemon grass, fresh galangal root, kaffir lime leaves and have a creamy coconut milk based broth.
+For this simpler version of the soup I substituted galanga root which can be hard to find with fresh ginger and kaffir lime leaves with lime zest.
+The soup typically contains chicken, mushrooms, and a medley of herbs, adding depth and complexity to the dish.
+The chicken is often poached in the coconut milk broth and the mushrooms provide an earthy undertone, while the herbs infuse the soup with freshness.

 Paleo Tom Kha Gai

-• Make it vegetarian or vegan: use vegetable stock in place of chick stock and skip adding chicken to the soup and add extra mushrooms or tofu instead.
-Skip the fish sauce which adds saltiness to the soup and use coconut aminos instead.
+Absolutely!
+Use vegetable broth in place of chicken broth and skip adding chicken to the soup and add extra mushrooms or tofu instead.
+In place of the fish sauce (which adds saltiness to the soup) use coconut aminos instead.

 • Not a fan of chicken?
 Shrimp would be a delicious alternative!
 Add the raw shrimp to the soup at the same time as the mushrooms and leave them to cook in the simmering liquid for 5 minutes until pink.